IdleScV/MOD-3-Project/README.md

 <!--!
 Add a step here for user log in -->
 2. User logs in with username
+  - If user exist, continues
+   - else creates new user, shows new user screen
 <!--!
 Add a step here for finding room -->
 3. Once logged in, allows user to create or find a room